steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 Pick one.
 Or two.
 Or all.
 I don’t care.
 You do you:

 - <a title="App Store" href="https://itunes.apple.com/us/app/movement-watch-tracker/id1329445157">Get the app</a>, or tell a watch lover friend.
-- Comment on [Hacker News] or ask me question on Twitter (<a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>).
+- Comment [on Hacker News](https://news.ycombinator.com/item?id=16359447), or ask me a question on Twitter (<a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>).
 - Check out the full code <a title="GitHub" href="https://github.com/steadicat/pytorch-coreml-example">on GitHub</a>.
 - See the training data and [try out the test UI here](/pytorch-and-coreml-test-ui/).
-- Come up with one problem in your app that you can realistically solve with neural networks.
+- Come up with one problem in your app that you can solve with neural networks.
 - Follow me on Twitter: <a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>.
-More posts like are coming, and I will announce them there.
+I will announce future posts there.

 You can also <a title="Email" href="/email">hire me</a> as a consultant.
 I specialize in React, React Native, and ML work.

 <br />
 <br />

-*Thanks to Casey Muller, Ana Muller, Beau Hartshorne, Giuseppe Attardi, and Maria Simi for reading drafts of this.*
+<div class="thanks">Thanks to Casey Muller, Ana Muller, Beau Hartshorne, Giuseppe Attardi, and Maria Simi for reading drafts of this.</div>